top_page.php

 Mary Rose was also in Flight Nunber 1001

-Mary Poppins was also in Flight Nunber 1001
+Mary Poppins was in Flight Nunber 1001

-Jiminy Cricket alone in Flight Nunber 1002
+Jiminy Cricket was alone in Flight Nunber 1002

 From this example, we can see that each name must point to a Flight, but that Mary Rose needs 2 separate entries,